ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/examples.dotnet.markdown

 {PANEL/}

-{PANEL:Subscription that ends when no documents left}
+{PANEL:Subscription that ends when no documents are left}

 Here we create a subscription client that runs only up to the point there are no more new documents left to process.